kylecohen14/reading-notes/README.md

 ###  Growth Mindset

-To me growth mindset is about being able to learn.
+To me growth mindset is about the willingness to learn.
+Reminders for myself include:

-- Stay Positive
-- Always Learn
+- Want to learn
+- Ask questions even when you "dont want to be that person"
+- Utilizing time effeciently

 #### My name is Kyle Cohen and I enjoy: